brandonsilver/jekyll-blog/_posts/2011-03-04-minecraft-on-amazon-ec2.markdown

 Over the past couple of weeks, I've been using my free Amazon EC2 Micro instance as a [Minecraft](http://www.minecraft.net) server.
 It isn't ideal, but it works well enough to replace the aging PC I was using before.
 Plus, I can feel safe allowing people onto the server, as before I would have to expose my home network to the Internet for the same experience.

+**UPDATE 2013-05-09:** I've added a section on how to add swap space to EC2.
+This can alleviate problems encountered when more than a couple of players are on the server.

 <!--more-->

 ### Setup ###